-Treatment recommendations are not based on insurance coverage but on the specific care that YOU need
+Treatment recommendations are based on the specific care that YOU need.

 As a service to our patients, we accept most medical insurance and will handle the necessary paperwork and claim forms.
 Co-insurance and Deductible portions are due AT TIME OF SERVICE.
 Our office accepts cash, check, CareCredit and all major credit cards.

 Gone are the days where most people have a simple copay to see a doctor and the rest is covered.
 The new normal is high deductibles and restricted plans, meaning more patient expense and less insurance coverage.
 How much do you know about your plan?